 It’s time to make the hardships of this journey more well-known.

-What medications are people taking?
+What medications are people taking for axial spondyloarthritis?

 People who live with spondyloarthritis may take many medicines.
 In fact, nearly all respondents in our 2nd Spondyloarthritis In America Survey report currently using prescription pain medicine, an NSAID, Tylenol, or a muscle relaxant.
 Additionally, both oral steroids and steroid injections have been used for short-term pain reduction by at least 6 in 10 respondents.

 There are numerous medicines that can be used to treat spondyloarthritis pain and symptoms.
 But year after year, the most commonly discussed treatment in our community is biologics.

 Biologics and symptom management

 Despite around half of AS and nr-AxSpA respondents reporting that they take a biologic, nearly all respondents feel their symptoms are not controlled on their current treatment plan.
 In fact, only 6 percent of AS respondents and 7 percent of nr-AxSpA respondents feel that their symptoms are well-controlled.

 Additionally, people who currently take biologics report similar symptoms as those who do not currently take them.